-What is Google Knowledge Graph?
+What is Google Knowledge Panel?

 Launched in 2012, the Google Knowledge Graph is a vast database containing information about billions of entities, such as people, places, events, concepts, and their relationships.
 This information is organized in a structured manner, making it easier for Google’s search algorithms to understand and present the most relevant information to users in response to their queries.